How to maximize your GIS application for optimal field management

 Start by customizing field data collection forms and processes to capture the most relevant information.
 Your approach will define the data collection methods for various data types, including both qualitative and quantitative data.

-A well-structured system speeds up data entry and ensures GIS receives consistent, high-quality data.
+A well-structured system speeds up data entry and ensures GIS receives consistent, reliable geospatial data.
 For those who need precision beyond coordinates, use an external GNSS receiver or compatible GPS devices to capture receiver diagnostics such as signal-to-noise ratio and satellites-in-view.

 Layer visibility settings also deserve attention.
 Field teams don’t need to sift through irrelevant data while in the field.
 A mobile data collection platform can limit on-device views so field workers see only what’s relevant to their task.
 If an inspector is assessing gas pipelines, for example, they shouldn’t have to filter through storm drain data.